 Meet Charlotte Watson and her mother.
 As a parent, Charlotte's mother felt it was important for her daughter to consider all options for her future after expressing she did not want to attend University.

 With many parents sharing the view of University being the main option for their children after school or college, Charlotte's mother shares misconceptions of apprenticeships from a parents perspective and what her daughter has been able to achieve at Siemens.

 Every day at Siemens is different.
-As part of my apprenticeship I complete rotational placements throughout the business, this allows me to experience each department and what they do.
-Each department provides me with different activities to complete.
-It’s great because every day I have a task to do that allows me to use the knowledge that I have learnt in the classroom.Aamir Adam, Electrical & Electronic Engineering Apprentice, Manchester
+As part of my apprenticeship, I completed rotational placements throughout the business.
+This allowed me to experience each department and what they do.
+Each department provided me with different activities to complete.
+It was great, because every day I had a task to do that allowed me to use the knowledge I’d learnt in the classroom.Aamir Adam, Electrical & Electronic Engineering Apprentice, Manchester

 Safeguarding learners is part of our Zero Harm culture, and we have robust safeguarding policies and procedures in place to ensure that the wellbeing of our learners is supported and prioritised at every step of their scheme.
 We have designated Safeguarding Person’s and Mental Health First Aiders in each business to help identify indicators of abuse, radicalisation and harm; as well as wellbeing champions and employee programmes to provide further support.

-A strengths based interview is a way of interviewing that focuses on what you interests you as a person, which is then assessed against the core strengths that have been identified in the Siemens Entry Level Talent (ELT) top performers.
+A strengths-based interview is a way of interviewing that focuses on what interests you as a person, which is then assessed against the core strengths that have been identified in the Siemens Entry Level Talent (ELT) top performers.
 This allows us to focus more on your potential and what energises you, rather than your past experiences.

-To help you prepare, it might be useful to think of what tasks/activities you've particularly enjoyed, and think overall about what you enjoy/what interests & energises you and what you like/dislike etc.
+To help you prepare, it might be useful to think of what tasks and activities you've particularly enjoyed, and think overall about what you enjoy and what you don’t.